ramonsmits/EndToEnd/docs/action-plan.md

  ### Completed actions

+- [x] Document test infrastructure - @dvdstelt
+- [x] ASB Cleanup @ramon
+- [X] SQL Cleanup @ramon
+- [x] Record demo of navigation in splunk
+- [x] Collect results for multiple runs to see stability of tests
+   - Feed results back to various transport/persistence owners
+- [x] Inform @andreas once we feel we are ready to start Stability tests
 - [x] Add drop down on graphs to filter on results - @hmemcpy & @williambza
   - [x] Reduce the number of duplicated searches in favor of inline search filtering
 - [x] Update nuget packages if applicable